zayKenyon/VALORANT-rank-yoinker/README.md

 A simple Python app which retrieves the rank and basic information of everyone in the lobby, regardless of gamemode.

 ### Current Features
--Automatic Sorting Of Team
+* Automatic Sorting Of Team

--Automatic Sorting Of Account Level
+* Automatic Sorting Of Account Level

  Displays for each player:
 |Their Premade|Current Rank|Rank Rating|Leaderboard Position|Account Level|